AleksLyubenov/MILE/README.md

 │   │   └── ...
 │   ├── plot_results.R      R script to visualize the results
-│   └── pool_results.py     Python script to pool the results from multiple experiments ├── src                     Source code powering all the experiments ├── poetry.lock             Poetry generated file for managing dependencies
+│   └── pool_results.py     Python script to pool the results from multiple experiments ├── mile                     Source code powering all the experiments ├── poetry.lock             Poetry generated file for managing dependencies
 |── pyproject.toml          Poetry configuration file
 ├── README.md               This file